Gravitational wave propagation beyond general relativity: waveform distortions and echoes: Observational implications

 which will be subject to the propagation time, in an oscillatory way.
 Fig.\ \ref{fig:dL_friction_mixing} shows the time variations of $ \dLgw$ in a model with $\bar\alpha=10$.
 Here we see that the oscillations are determined by $\Delta\phi_I$, which evolves more quickly for low redshift values.
 Importantly, in this mixing scenario the tensor $h$ can be completely converted into the tensor $s$ at certain redshifts, and therefore the luminosity distance displays poles \cite{Jim_nez_2020}.
 These can be easily computed from the above formula:

 where $n$ is a positive integer number.

 Finally, we emphasize that since the $d_L^{GW}$ oscillations only depends on $\bar{\alpha}$ and not on $k$, the results found in this section are valid for any ground or space-based detector as long as the source is nearly circular equal-mass binary (recall that here we also find a constant phase shift that would introduce phase distortions for unequal-mass binaries or precessing orbits).
+This oscillatory behavior of the amplitude shows that friction interactions of order Hubble scale leave imprints that could be observed with a population of GW events in the future.